Interactive identification of individuals with positive treatment effect while controlling false discoveries: An interactive algorithm with FDR control

 The \pei proceeds as progressively shrinking a candidate rejection set $\mathcal{R}_t$ at iteration $t$,

 where recall $[n]$ denotes the set of all subjects.
 We assume without loss of generality that one subject is excluded in each step.
 Denote the subject excluded at iteration $t$ as $i_t^*$.
-The choice of $i_t^*$ can use the information available to the analyst before iteration $t$, formally defined as a filtration (sequence of nested $\sigma$-fields):
+The choice of $i_t^*$ can use the information available to the analyst before iteration $t$, where we follow \citet{lei2018adapt} to describe the information available to the analysis formally as a filtration (sequence of nested $\sigma$-fields):